Anushka-Ghosal/genova/README.md

 6. Click "Add" to save the new search engine.
 7. Find "GENOVA" in the list of site search, click on the three dots next to it, and select "Make default".

-This will allow you to use Morphic as your default search engine in the browser.
+This will allow you to use Mgenova as your default search engine in the browser.